Day 05 @ Shangri-La – Dukezong Ancient Town and Guishan Hill

 Coming back down from the hill, we continued exploring the ancient town.

 That’s a wrap for Day 05 today.
-Our itinerary is light tomorrow, so we’d be getting much needed rest, and having a later than normal breakfast before checking out the couple of places in the vicinity.
+Our itinerary is light tomorrow, so we’d be getting some much-needed rest and having a later-than-normal breakfast before checking out the couple of places in the vicinity.

 Leave a Reply